SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Wayne-Chen.md

 ### About

-raving, photography, rotting at home, spilling tea, and being spontaneous
+um struggling

 ### Why Do I Want To Be a SASE Mentor?

-make money
+i <3 sase

 ### Career Goals

-i <3 sase
+make money

 ### Co-ops